ku-sldg/am-cakeml/apps/blockchain/README.md

    directory with `mkdir build`.
 2. Move into this new directory, `cd build`, and run `cmake ..` in order to generate the required Makefiles.
-3. Build the blockchain example with `make blockchainCAAll`.
+3. Build the blockchain example with `make CAAll`.
 The generated binaries will be places into `./build/`.
-   * This will run two separate makes: `make blockchainCA` to build the CA and `make blockchainCAClient` to make the client demo.
+   * This will run two separate makes: `make CA` to build the CA and `make CAClient` to make the client demo.

 ## Running ##